 In a rush?
-I like the Ozeri Touch II Digital scale.
+I like the Ozeri Touch III Digital scale.

 Nourish Digital Scale

 The Nourish digital scale is one of the most comprehensive food scales you can find on the market.

 It has the regular weighing features of a typical food scale, but on top of that, this model comes preprogrammed with nutrition facts for up to 2,000 food items.
 This makes it easy to track and potentially cut back on factors like fat, sodium, carbs, etc.

 In addition to this extra information, the Nourish Digital Scale also lets you customize up to 99 extra nutrition entries.
 If there’s an ingredient you use that’s not one of the preprogrammed items, program a new item once and it’ll remember the nutrition facts for next time.

 The multifunctionality and special features of the Etekcity scale make it worth the price.

 For meal prep purposes, the Etekcity has a removable bowl that is great for measuring both dry and liquid foods and ingredients for your recipes.
 This removable bowl feature also makes cleaning a breeze.

 Unique extras (like a kitchen timer)

 It has precise digital weight sensors and an LCD screen with large font, as well as a stainless steel finish which ensures durability.
 The Etekcity also comes with a built-in temperature sensor to tell you how hot it is in your kitchen (good to know when baking) and a kitchen timer.
 I don’t know about you, but when I’m making a big meal, I always seem to need one more timer.